Squintina has been passionate about video games ever since her first Sega console. Her primary interests are JRPGs and MMORPGs.

 The main quests do reward gold and various other items.
 As long as you are ensuring a big enough discrepancy between your alt class and your main class, you can earn some really fast quest rewards by letting the Combat Power and familiars that you've earned on your main class carry your alt class to quick questing victory!

-Because of how fast it is to go through the main quests if doing cutscene skipping and being overpowered, it can be a great way to earn the achievements for doing a certain amount of quests.
+Because of how fast it is to go through the main quests if you skip cutscenes and are overpowered, it can be a great way to earn the achievements for doing a certain amount of quests.

 Downsides of Playing Multiple Classes